 Assistant Professor, Faculty of Science

-The group is focussed on the rational design of heterogeneous photocatalysts based on earth-abundant, inexpensive and stable materials.
+The group is focused on the rational design of heterogeneous photocatalysts based on earth-abundant, inexpensive and stable materials.
 Our interests range from developing fundamental knowledge about the relationship between materials properties and their efficiencies to materials design for potential large-scale applications.

 Nottingham, NG7 2RD